remix-run/react-router/docs/misc/pre-rendering.md

 ### Serving via react-router-serve

-By default, `react-router-serve` will serve these files via [`express.static`][express-static] and any paths that do not match a static file will fall through to the Remix handler.
+By default, `react-router-serve` will serve these files via [`express.static`][express-static] and any paths that do not match a static file will fall through to the React Router handler.

 This even allows you to run a hybrid setup where _some_ of your routes are pre-rendered and others are dynamically rendered at runtime.
 For example, you could prerender anything inside `/blog/*` and server-render anything inside `/auth/*`.